Most of us love dogs, but many places (including Wetherspoons) don’t accept dogs (even outside, even well-behaved ones).

-Some dogs also like to steal food!
+Some dogs also steal food!
 There are hygiene laws meaning that dogs are not allowed in commercial kitchens.
 If you run a food-business from home, you’ll know there are laws for cooking in kitchens (not letting fur get into food!)

 Check For Dog Beach Bans & Tide Times

 One reason to make places more dog-friendly is that some (irresponsible) dog guardians may visit the seaside and then leave dogs in cars, if there’s a beach ban.
-Dogs can die quickly (even in warm temperatures with windows ajar or air conditioning left on).

 Don’t let dogs run after driving, as it can cause bloat.
 Wait for an hour or two.